377th Field Artillery Regiment: After World War II

-Battery B was again activated in 2003, and reorganized and redesignated in 2005 as 2nd Battalion, 377th Field Artillery Regiment, informally known as 2nd Battalion, 377th Parachute Field Artillery Regiment, or 2-377 PFAR.
-(The Army dropped the use of "Parachute" as part of unit designations in the late 1940s.)
-2-377 FAR is the field artillery battalion currently assigned to the 2nd Infantry Brigade Combat Team, 11th Airborne Division.

-Further Operational Service by Regimental Elements

-Vietnam

-In 1968, Battery A was activated in Vietnam, and served as an artillery aviation battery employing observation helicopters.
-A-377 FA redeployed with the 101st Airborne Division in 1971, after earning campaign participation credit for eight campaigns and three Republic of Vietnam unit awards.

-Operation Iraqi Freedom

-1st Battalion, 377th Field Artillery Regiment deployed to Operation Iraqi Freedom in 2003–2004.
-As a general support in the 101st Airborne Division Artillery.
-Battery C, 1-377th FA is credited in firing the first artillery rounds for the 101st Airborne, as they were at that moment attached to assist 3rd ID in the spear point of the invasion.
+Battery A was reorganized and redesignated as Headquarters and Headquarters Battery, 1st Battalion, 377th Field Artillery and activated at Fort Bragg, North Carolina.
+It was equipped with the 155mm M198 Howitzer and M777 howitzer.
+It deployed to Iraq in 2003–2004.
+As a general support in the 101st Airborne Division Artillery, Battery C, 1-377th FA is credited in firing the first artillery rounds for the 101st Airborne, as they were at that moment attached to assist 3rd ID in the spear point of the invasion.
 The rest of the brigade followed after the asymmetric warfare was finished and met up with the battery in Mosul.
 The battalion participated in combat operations from Kuwait into northern Iraq.
-The battalion returned to Iraq for a second time in 2005–2006, and again in 2009-2010.
+The battalion returned to Iraq for a second time in 2005–2006, and again in 2009–2010.
 On the third trip, they operated in the Basra area, providing security force assistance under the 17th Fires Brigade.

-The 2-377 FAR deployed to Iraq with the 4th BCT, 25th ID from 2006-2007, earning campaign participation credit for two campaigns.

-Operation Enduring Freedom
+Battery B and C of 1-377 FAR deployed out of Joint Base Lewis-McChord to Afghanistan from November 2011 to September 2012.
+The battalion served as a 155mm air assault unit with the 18th Field Artillery Brigade at Fort Bragg, and with the 17th Fires Brigade at Fort Lewis, Washington, before inactivating in 2013.

 Battery B, 377th Field Artillery was activated in Afghanistan in December 2003, by reflagging a separate airborne battery, deployed from its home station in Alaska.
-The battery continued its missions in support of Task for Geronimo (1st Battalion, 501st Infantry Regiment), and earned campaign participation credit for a GWOT campaign before redeploying to Alaska.
+The battery continued its missions in support of Task for Geronimo (1st Battalion, 501st Infantry Regiment), and earned Afghanistan campaign participation credit before returning to Alaska.

-The 2-377 FAR deployed to Afghanistan with the 4th BCT, 25th ID from 2009 - 2010, and from 2011–2012, earning participation credit for three campaigns.
+Battery B was reorganized and redesignated in 2005 as 2nd Battalion, 377th Field Artillery Regiment, informally known as 2nd Battalion, 377th Parachute Field Artillery Regiment, or 2-377 PFAR.
+(The Army dropped the use of "Parachute" as part of unit designations in the late 1940s.)
+The Battalion deployed to Iraq with the 4th BCT, 25th ID from 2006 to 2007, earning campaign participation credit for two campaigns.
+The 2nd Battalion deployed to Afghanistan with the 4th BCT, 25th ID from 2009 - 2010, and from 2011 to 2012, earning participation credit for three campaigns.
+2-377 FAR is the field artillery battalion currently assigned to the 2nd Infantry Brigade Combat Team, 11th Airborne Division.
+Lieutenant Colonel Patrick Caruso is the current commander.

-Battery B and C of 1-377 FAR deployed out of Joint Base Lewis-McChord to Afghanistan from November 2011 to September 2012.